This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Heart medicines help decrease blood pressure, control your heart rate, and help your heart function better.

 - Aspirin helps prevent clots from forming and causing blood flow problems.
-If caregivers want you to take aspirin daily, do not take acetaminophen or ibuprofen instead.
-Do not take more or less aspirin than caregivers say to take.
-If you are on another blood thinner medicine, ask your PHP or cardiologist before you take aspirin for any reason.
+If healthcare providers want you to take aspirin daily, do not take acetaminophen or ibuprofen instead.
+Do not take more or less aspirin than healthcare providers say to take.
+If you are on another blood thinner medicine, ask your healthcare provider or cardiologist before you take aspirin for any reason.

 - Cholesterol medicine decreases cholesterol and the amount of plaque in your blood.